Available 100% online or at our Boston campus.

 Students enrolled in an urban ministry degree through our Boston Campus/CUME, are eligible for the Urban Ministry Scholarship (a 47% discount from our base tuition, automatically applied for CUME students).
 Qualifying programs include: The Graduate Certificate in Urban Ministry, the MA in Christian Ministries —Urban Ministry Concentration, and the Master of Divinity — Urban Ministry Concentration.

-Mature Admission students may be accepted to the Certificate in Christian Studies with additional conditions and provisions, often including a requirement that they enroll in our CT500 Theological Writing and Research course during their first semester.
+Mature Admission students may be accepted to a certificate with additional conditions and provisions, often including a requirement that they enroll in our CT500 Introduction to Theological Studies course during their first semester.
 This arrangement is intended to help the mature student begin graduate level work at a reasonable pace and commitment level, and to succeed in their program.
-Under this policy, we have seen the majority of our Mature Admission students flourish in their programs.